watzek/Invertebrate-Labs/README.md

 [words to appear in place of the link](the actual link)

-For an image, but an ! before it all
+For an image, put an ! before it all
 ![Alternate text (if image is broken)](link to a picture)
 ```